Fern G. Z. Carr

-Fern G. Z. Carr is a contemporary Canadian poet who resides in Kelowna, British Columbia.
-A full member of the League of Canadian Poets, Fern G. Z. Carr is the author of Shards of Crystal (Silver Bow Publishing, 2018).
+Fern G. Z. Carr is a contemporary Canadian poet and writer who resides in Kelowna, British Columbia.
+A former League of Canadian Poets' Poet-in-Residence mentoring young writers, Fern G. Z. Carr is the author of Shards of Crystal (Silver Bow Publishing, 2018).
 She is a former lawyer, teacher, and past president of both the Kelowna branch of the BC Society for Prevention of Cruelty to Animals (SPCA) and Project Literacy Central Okanagan Society.
 Carr composes and translates poetry in six languages, including Mandarin.

-Published hundreds of times in poetry anthologies, journals, and magazines in thirty-five countries and online, Fern G. Z. Carr also curates a YouTube Channel of her poetry.
-Her channel includes illustrated narrated readings, recorded live performances, foreign-language poems with English translations, interviews, highlights, articles, plus poetry lesson plans and guides.
+Published over seven hundred times worldwide, Fern G. Z. Carr also curates her own YouTube Channel.
+Her channel includes poetry, writing, language, and teaching resources.

 One of Carr's poems is currently orbiting the planet Mars aboard NASA's MAVEN spacecraft.

 Personal life and education

 Fern G. Z. Carr was born in 1956 in Winnipeg, Manitoba.
 Carr attended the University of Manitoba where she obtained her Bachelor of Arts degree (BA) and her Bachelor of Laws degree (LLB).
 She received her Call to the Bar from the Law Society of Manitoba.
 After briefly practising law, Carr decided to pursue her interest in languages.
 She enrolled at le Collège Universitaire de Saint-Boniface where she received her Certificat en Éducation and was the recipient of the Manitoba Government Book Prize for highest standing in her program.
 She subsequently taught French Immersion before moving to Kelowna with her family in 1999.
-She is married and was the sister-in-law of the late Jim Carr, Member of Parliament for Winnipeg South Centre.
+She is married and is the sister-in-law of the late Jim Carr, former Member of Parliament and cabinet minister.
+She is also the aunt of Ben Carr, Member of Parliament for Winnipeg South Centre.